tchmiel/TJC-CarND-TrafficSignClassifier-P2/P2_reflection.md

 As a first step, I decided to convert the images to grayscale because ...

+Sermanet and LeCun's paper, Traffic Sign Recognition with Multi-Scale Convolutional Networks, improved their accuracy slightly from 98.9%8 to 99.17%

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

 As a last step, I normalized the image data because ...

 I decided to generate additional data because ...